Dillon Radunz: College career

 Radunz redshirted as a true freshman.
 He was named a starter going into his freshman season, but suffered a season ending knee injury after playing 17 snaps in the season opener.
 He was named second-team All-Missouri Valley Football Conference (MVFC) and started 15 games as a redshirt sophomore.
 As a junior he played 682 snaps with 63 knockdowns and zero sacks allowed in 12 regular season games and started all 16 of the Bison's games and was named first-team All-MVFC and was a consensus first-team All-American selection.
 Radunz entered his redshirt senior season as a consensus preseason All-American.
 He started the only game of North Dakota State's fall season against Central Arkansas, as the MVFC postponed its season due to the COVID-19 pandemic.
 Radunz attended and played in the 2021 Senior Bowl.

 Professional career

+Tennessee Titans

-Radunz was drafted by the Tennessee Titans in the second round, 53rd overall, in the 2021 NFL Draft.
+Radunz was drafted by the Tennessee Titans in the second round, 53rd overall, in the 2021 NFL draft.
 On May 13, Radunz signed his four-year rookie contract with Tennessee.
 He made his first career start at left tackle in Week 16 in place of an injured Taylor Lewan.
+He appeared in 12 games during the 2021 season.

 Radunz entered the 2022 season as a backup guard behind Aaron Brewer and Nate Davis.
-He made four total starts at both guard spots due to injuries.
-He was placed on injured reserve on December 22, 2022.
+He appeared in 11 games at both guard spots due to injuries, and made four total starts.
+He was placed on injured reserve with a torn ACL on December 22, 2022.

+Radunz played 16 games with 11 starts for the 2023 season.

+Coming into the 2024 season, Radunz was named the starting right guard.
+He left the Week 1 matchup early, against the Chicago Bears, with a bruised rib.
+Through his first six games, Radunz allowed one sack, and committed two penalties.
+Radunz finished the season with 15 starts, missing two games due to injury.

+New Orleans Saints

+On March 24, 2025, Radunz signed with the New Orleans Saints on a one-year contract.